Ground Zero Indicator: Operations

-Normally stored below ground the drum was mounted at the start of exercises or at Transition To War on a special above ground mount set in the concrete of the entrance hatch.
-Concentric lugs on the mount ensured that the drum was mounted correctly even in the dark.
+Normally stored below ground, the drum was mounted at the start of exercises or upon transition to war on a special above-ground mount set in the concrete of the entrance hatch.
+Concentric lugs on the mount ensured that the drum was mounted correctly, even in the dark.

-The light sensitive photographic paper was unfixed chemically and had to be protected from daylight by being carried in a protective pouch strapped to the observer's chest.
-The cassettes were always lodged in a specific order so they could be changed in the pitch black with practice.
+The light-sensitive photographic paper was chemically unfixed and had to be protected from daylight by being carried in a protective pouch strapped to the observer's chest.
+The cassettes were always lodged in a specific order so they could be changed in pitch blackness with practice.
 Differing notched cutouts at the bottom of the cassettes ensured they could not be mounted at the incorrect cardinal point.

-Daylight inevitably darkened the unfixed papers so routine changes were made at mid day during winter operations and twice daily, at mid day and sunset, during summer months.
-The sun burned a distinctive suntrail across the papers when there was no cloud cover.
+Daylight inevitably darkened the unfixed paper so routine changes were made at midday during winter operations and twice daily, at midday and sunset, during the summer months.
+The sun burned a distinctive trail across the papers when there was no cloud cover.

 Sixty seconds after any reading on the Bomb Power Indicator an observer exited the post and changed the GZI cassettes.
 The exposed papers were returned underground for assessment.
-The pre-exposed papers had a graticule grid exposed on the papers that showed degrees of bearing.
-The fireball from any nuclear burst within range would have burned a mark on the paper.
-The spot size and bearing would be reported to the group control together with an indication that the spot is touching or clear of the horizon, essential for indicating an air or ground burst.
+The pre-exposed papers had a graticule grid showing degrees of bearing.
+The fireball from any nuclear burst within range would leave a mark on the paper.
+The spot size and bearing would then be reported to the group control together with an indication of whether the spot was touching or clear of the horizon, which was essential for determining whether the burst was an air burst or a ground burst.